 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the San Leandro transfer station—ensuring maximum recovery before remaining waste hits the landfill.
-Contractors on rolling jobs often manage these streams via commercial recurring hauling agreements while following current EPA construction debris recycling guidance.
-Call (510) 694-1490.
+These loads are sorted at the San Leandro transfer station to maximize recovery — contractors often set up commercial recurring hauling agreements for these jobs.
+Please consult EPA construction debris recycling guidance to ensure your material stream matches local environmental standards.

 • Framing lumber and offcuts